Open General Export Licences

-The Hon’ble Defence Minister of India Shri.
-Rajnath Singh has recently approved two Open General Export Licences (OGELs) for defence exports of certain components to selective countries.
+The Hon’ble Defence Minister of India, Shri.
+Rajnath Singh has recently approved two Open General Export Licences (OGELs) for defense exports of specific components to selective countries.

 What is OGEL?

-- The open General Licence is a type of license that is used for the export license that is issued by the government for domestic suppliers.
+- The open General Licence is a license used for the export license that the government issues for domestic suppliers.

-- The items that are to be exported in India are categorised into three types.
+- The items to be exported in India are categorized into three types.
 They are prohibited items, restricted items, and freely importable items.
 These classifications are made based on the nature and use of the products.

-- Recently, the approval has been given for two Open General Export Licences (OEGLs) for export of certain parts and components and also for some of the intra-company transfer and some of the intra-company transfer of technology to selective countries.
+- Recently, approval has been given for two Open General Export Licences (OEGLs) for the export of certain parts and components and also for some of the intra-company transfer and the intra-company transfer of technology to selective countries.

 - The application processing and grant of OEGL will be taken care of by the Department of Defence Production.
 The process will vary for each case.

-The primary aim of the OEGL is to give a boost to the defence exports of India.
+The primary aim of the OEGL is to give a boost to the defense exports of India.
 This will also improve the ease of doing business and imports and exports.

-Complete details about the licences can be accessed in
+Complete details about the licenses can be accessed at

 Countries allowed for Export

-The countries which are allowed under the OGELs are The USA, Canada, Belgium, France, UK, Spain, Germany, Sweden, South Africa, Japan, Mexico, and Poland.
+The countries allowed under the OGELs are The USA, Canada, Belgium, France, UK, Spain, Germany, Sweden, South Africa, Japan, Mexico, and Poland.

-- The export has some limitations, under OEGL, the export of items to any of the special economic zone will not be permitted.
+- The export has some limitations; under OEGL, the export of items to any special economic zone will not be permitted.